 The Seattle Hospitality Emergency Fund is raising money for workers who have lost their hours, jobs, or their restaurants or bars have closed.

-Here’s one organized by The London Plane, which supports sending meals to UW Medicine hospital staff (1,600 meals per day).
+Here’s a fund organized by The London Plane, which supports sending meals to UW Medicine hospital staff (1,600 meals per day).
 They’ve been making meals since Wednesday, March 18.

 Donate blood with Bloodworks Northwest.
 Make sure to schedule your appointment online before heading in.
 They aren’t taking walk-ins right now.